 Lapis lazuli provides objectivity, clarity, and mental endurance during times of realizing emotions.
-It also helps with creativity, organization, and with easing depression.
+It also helps with creativity, organization, and easing depression.

 Malachite creates an unobstructed path leading to a desired goal and helps the user accept responsibility for actions and circumstances.

 Moonstone fosters balance, introspection, and reflection.
 It helps deal with emotional, mental, physical, and spiritual changes, and helps in recognizing “ups and downs”.